wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-java-get-started.md

 - [PHP - FTP](/documentation/articles/web-sites-php-mysql-deploy-use-ftp)
 - [Python](/documentation/articles/web-sites-python-ptvs-django-mysql)

-This tutorial shows how to create a web app on Windows Azure by using Java, through either the Azure Marketplace or the configuration UI in the [Web Apps feature in Azure Websites][].
+This tutorial shows how to create a Java [web app in Azure Websites](/documentation/services/web-sites/) by using the [Azure preview portal](https://manage.windowsazure.cn/).
+The Azure preview portal is a web interface that you can use to manage Azure resources.

-If you don't want to use either of those techniques—for example, if you want to customize your application container—see [Upload a custom Java web app to Azure](/documentation/articles/web-sites-java-custom-upload).

 > [AZURE.NOTE] To complete this tutorial, you need a Windows Azure account.
-If you don't have an account, you can [sign up for a trial][].
+If you don't have an account, you can [activate your MSDN subscriber benefits][] or [sign up for a trial][].

-## Create a Java web app by using the Azure configuration UI

-This information shows how to use the Azure configuration UI to select a Java application container, either Apache Tomcat or Jetty, for your web app.
+>
+> If you want to get started with Azure Websites before you sign up for an Azure account, go to [Try Azure Websites][].
+There, you can immediately create a short-lived starter web app in Azure Websites—no credit card required, and no commitments.

+## Java application options

+10. Click **Application settings**.

+11. Choose the desired **Java version**.
 1. Log in to the Windows Azure Management Portal.
 2. Click **New**, click **Compute**, click **Website**, and then click **Quick Create**.
 3. Specify the URL name.